rust-lang/rfcs/text/0000-new-communication-channels.md

 This RFC proposes that we create two new Rust communication channels: an official Slack channel and we make the [unofficial gitter channel](https://gitter.im/rust-lang/rust) official.

+Slack has been a request from some new users because they're more used to it, as it's grown in popularity with many software companies.
+This allows them to more seamlessly transition their habits to contributing to Rust.

+Gitter has grown to over 1200 registered people, the same size as the official #rust channel, all without any official Rust promotion.
+This seems to point to a potential for Rust to be able to reach out to users who prefer alternatives to IRC.

 These two new channels would cater to helping new Rust users as well as offer a point contact for advanced Rust contributors to interact with each other.
 This will happen through the use of rooms.